Physis21/fisticuffs_v1.0.0/Notes/Characters/Alexandra.md

 - Name: Alexandra Popescu
 - Maybe romanian, with blonde hair and brown eyes?
-- Is searching for Street Guy
+- Is tasked with searching for John Doe
 - Is augmented by tech in order to fight superhuman opponents
 - Employed by the government (which one?) to imprison or eliminate superhuman threats
 - Uses gun and knife